Harald-U/kubernetes-handson/docs/lab2.md

 # Lab 2: Create MySQL deployment

-In the Docker Getting Started this was the command to start MySQL (**Do not run this command here!** It is only here for reference.):
+In the Docker Getting Started this was the command to start MySQL.

+**Do not run this command!** It is only here for reference.

 ```
 docker run -d \